-The cost of attendance depends on three things: the location of study (on the main campus in Boone or at a remote site), your North Carolina residency status, and how many hours you enroll in, and (4) the degree program you are pursuing (some programs charge a tuition differential).
-You can find the tuition and fee schedule on the Student Accounts website.
-Before you look there, here are some details to help you understand the costs:
+The cost of attendance for graduate study depends on four things: (1) the location of study (main campus, online, or at a remote site/distance education), (2) your North Carolina residency status, (3) how many hours you enroll in, and (4) the degree program you are pursuing (some programs charge a tuition differential).
+You can find full details about tuition and fees on the Student Accounts website.
+Here are some details to help you understand the costs:

-- Location of Study: If you are enrolling in a program offered at a remote site through the field-based cohorts managed by Extension and Distance Education, you will be assessed fees at a lower rate than an on-campus student because you do not have access to the some campus facilities and services that are covered by student fees.
+- Location of Study: Students enrolled at a remote site or in an online program will be assessed fees at a lower rate than on-campus students because they do not have access to the some campus facilities and services that are covered by student fees.

-- Full and Part-Time Enrollment: Students pay by the number of hours taken up to 8 hours.
+- Full and Part-Time Enrollment: Students pay according to the number of hours taken.
 Students enrolled in 9 or more hours are considered full time and pay the full-time rate.
-Students enrolled part-time on campus should consider paying the additional health services fee (see the fee schedule under full time enrollment).
-If you do not pay the health services fee, you are not eligible to use the clinic on campus.
+Students enrolled in 8 or fewer credits are considered part-time aand are assessed tuition and fees based on the number of enrolled credits.

 Sources of Financial Support

 Federal Financial Aid

 Degree-seeking and certificate-seeking students who are US citizens or permanent residents and are enrolled at least 1/2 time (5 hours) are eligible for Federal Student Loans (Stafford or PLUS) for most programs.
 The location of your program (on or off campus) doesn't matter.
 Non-degree students are not eligible for Federal aid.
 Contact the Office of Student Financial Aid for information.

 Regularly admitted, full-time, main campus, degree-seeking students are eligible for assistantships, fellowships, and scholarships.
 Because of the source of this funding, non-degree, certificate-seeking, off-campus, and part-time students are not eligible.
 If you were admitted provisionally, you are not eligible in your first semester of enrollment.